 We engage our employees and wider stakeholders to unlock their talent and knowledge to drive year on year progress in sustainability.

-SP Energy Networks (SPEN), part of the Scottish Power Group of companies, which provides power on behalf of supply companies, has achieved certification to Planet Mark.
+SP Energy Networks (SPEN), part of the Scottish Power Group of companies, providing power on behalf of supply companies, has achieved Planet Mark certification.

-This is SPEN’S fourth year of business carbon footprint reporting to Planet Mark.
-SPEN first calculated the carbon footprint of its three licence holders for the year ending March 2017 and set a target to reduce emissions by 5% annually.
+This is SPEN’s fifth year of business carbon footprint reporting and Planet Mark certification.
+Since certifying to Planet Mark, the company has set a target to reduce emissions by 5% annually.

-SPEN’s carbon saving from this year is the same amount of carbon as would be used by 5,000 homes in a year.
+SPEN’s carbon reduction this year saved the same amount of carbon as is used in 11,800 homes in a year.

 The power sector must act in the face of global carbon targets.
 Electricity and heat production is responsible for 20% of the UK’s carbon emissions.
 While this is down from 34% in 1990, there is still a long way to go.
 The energy industry must lead from the front to allow stakeholders to connect to tangible solutions.
 The increased need for renewable energy is well documented, but companies in the sector must work to reduce the carbon footprint of their operations, too.
 Only a holistic approach, and quantifiable target setting, can deliver the change needed for our climate goals.

-As part of the Planet Mark certification, SP Energy Networks has committed to make a year-on-year reduction.
+As part of the Planet Mark certification, SP Energy Networks has committed to making a year-on-year reduction.